qoreframework/framework/README.md

 # Qore Framework

+> This is a minor update for a packagist update.

 Qore is a lightweight framework for PHP, built to make it simple to design and send websites to production.

 This documentation currently represents the target functionality.